LAST MONTH OF THE YEAR KLAXON!

 Check out our full guide to London’s Christmas markets here!

-7) Then take in one of London’s other jaw-dropping light trails
+4) Take in one of London’s other jaw-dropping light trails

 One fact shines brighter than most when it comes to Christmas in London: the city sure knows how to do lighting.
-Whether its the effervescent 2.7km, fire garden-flashing trail at Kew Gardens or the lantern bonanza at Lightopia, Londoners have plenty to enjpy when it comes to being dazzled by the lights.
+Whether its the effervescent 2.7km, fire garden-flashing trail at Kew Gardens or the lantern bonanza at Lightopia, Londoners have plenty to enjoy when it comes to being dazzled by the lights.
 Check out our list of London’s light trails here.

-8) Or take in the Christmas lights all around the city of London
+5) Or take in the Christmas lights all around the city of London

 Oxford Street boasts a twinkling display of sustainable stars; Mayfair has its sparkling triangular archways; Covent Garden has 115,000 lights illuminating the streets—and that barely scratches the surface.
 Check out our handy guide to the various light displays around the big smoke, get your camera ready, and prepare to be blown away.

 Wineyard, East London’s fine market for all things fermented grapes is putting the festive touches on this month, with a one-off event that’s rather charmingly known as ‘Mistletoe and Wine…Tasting’.
 On December 10 in Clapton, the good folk from Hackney and beyond can potter down to Round Chapel to try over 100 different wines (okay, you won’t be able to try them all, but the few that you do?
 They’ll hit that festive sweet spot).